-If you’ve got a ticket for accessible seating, you can use any entrance.
-People with mobility issues may find it easier to use Entrance B. The main concourses are level and step free.
-And there are accessible lifts spread over all levels.
+If you’ve got a ticket for accessible seating, you can use any entrance how for accessible needs Entrance B can be used.
+The main concourse are level and step-gree and there are accessible lifts across all levels.

 Wheelchair escorts are available on event days only.
 Just call 0208 463 2211 once the event doors open (this is usually the time printed on your ticket) and we’ll meet you with a wheelchair to take you to your seat.